-Fairfield Sew-Along: Choose your size and make a mock-up June 09 2016
+Fairfield Button-up Sew-Along: Day 2 - Choose your size and make a mock-up

 Welcome to Day 2 of the Fairfield Button-up Sew-along!
 Today we are going to go into great detail about selecting a size based on our Body and Garment measurement charts.
 I’ve photographed each measurement using Matt and his favorite shirt as models.